mishkinf/BddSharp/README.md

 Mishkin Faustini, Author

 ### Description
-BddSharp is intended to make setting up a behavior driven test development environment for ASP.Net Entity Framework based web applications easy.
+BddSharp is intended to make setting up a behavior-driven test development (BDD) and test-driven development (TDD) environment for ASP.Net Entity Framework based web applications easy.

-*What is BDD?* It is an acronym for Behavior Driven Development.
+*What is BDD?* It is an acronym for Behavior-Driven Development.
 It is a process of developing code based on the desired behavior of your application.
 For instance if I was building a website for finding restaurants and I wanted to behavior drive the development, I would begin by writing my tests as the desired behavior I wanted.
 For example:

+*What is TDD?* It is an acroynum of Test-Driven Development which is a specialized version of BDD.
+TDD is the process of writing a set of tests before writing the code that attempts to make the tests pass.
+In the context of BDD, test-driven development is the process of writing tests that describe the behavior of your project before writing the logic (code) to fulfill the desired behavior.
+Please refer to the example below.

+*Why BDD/TDD?* By beginning with writing the desired behavior of a product we often have a strong focus on building only the vital parts of our application in a manner that is very *agile* to future changes.
+In addition, since we are testing everything we are coding, we know why and what a future change to the behavior of our product causes and we can easily dig in and fix it.
+It provides a higher degree of assurance that our product is fully functioning.

 #### Example Desired Behavior
 "When I load the restaurants app home page, I want to see a list of all the restaurants that have a 5-star rating"